vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 In the other hand, functional languages (like haskell, elm-lang, etc.) you describes **WHAT IS** your desired data for a certain input.

-This can be a little bit abstract, so let's see an example.
+This can be a little bit abstract, let's see an example.

 First of all I'll define my dictionary this way: